LGBTI Equal Rights Association for Western Balkans and Turkey

 In 2015 LGBTI NGOs expressed concern following the appointment of six new members of the Commission for Protection against Discrimination by parliament in December.
 NGOs were particularly concerned about three appointees as they had previously expressed homophobic, islamophobic and misogynistic views.

-A 2015 study by US-based NDI found out that less than 1% of Macedonian population know the exact definition of the acronym LGBTI.
+A 2015 study by US-based NDI found out that less than 1% of the population of North Macedonia know the exact definition of the acronym LGBTI.
 31% of them thought heterosexuals were part of the group and a worrying 35% thought paedophiles were part of this group.
-66% of the LGBTI population in Macedonia thinks LGBTI people are exposed to different forms of psychological abuse and verbal harassment while 27% of them think LGBTI people are exposed to physical violence.
+66% of the LGBTI population in North Macedonia thinks LGBTI people are exposed to different forms of psychological abuse and verbal harassment while 27% of them think LGBTI people are exposed to physical violence.

 According to LGBTI people the main perpetrators of psychological abuse and verbal harassment are school colleagues (24%) and people on the streets/passers-by (20%).
 As for perpetrators of physical violence 29% are people on the streets, 21% school colleagues and 19% hooligans.
 Levels of prejudice are high even within the family and for loved ones.
 When asked, how would they react if they found out that their child was LGBT 58% of responders said they would try to help them find a cure.

-According to the same study as of 2015 only 1 in 10 Macedonian people know personally a member of the LGBTIQ community.
+According to the same study as of 2015 only 1 in 10 people in North Macedonia know personally a member of the LGBTIQ community.